Complete Unknown: Critical response

 Guy Lodge of Variety wrote: "After a tantalizing pre-credit sequence teases the tumbling plethora of forms assumed by Rachel Weisz’s fascinating femme fatale, the compact puzzler that ensues scrutinizes only one of them, pitting her in an elegant but elusive dialogue with Michael Shannon’s bemused onlooker.
 A most surprising change of pace from Marston, following the international social realism of “Maria Full of Grace” and “The Forgiveness of Blood”, this Amazon Studios acquisition might find only a select audience, but could usher in a glossier phase of its helmer’s career."
-While John DeFore of The Hollywood Reporter stated : "The viewer might have a hard time imagining an ending that will be both satisfying and truthful; it seems the filmmakers shared that dilemma.
+John DeFore of The Hollywood Reporter stated: "The viewer might have a hard time imagining an ending that will be both satisfying and truthful; it seems the filmmakers shared that dilemma.
 Sometimes, perhaps, walking off without goodbyes is the best solution."